 Using Tech Tools for Conflict Resolution: Suptask

 These days, tech tools can help sort out conflicts too.
-Suptask is a tool for Slack that makes it easier to manage.
+Suptask serves as an effective internal help desk, turning Slack into a powerful ticketing system.
 It turns Slack into a ticket system by:

 1. Suptask helps teams work together to handle tickets in one place.